Sardar

 Sardar-I-Azam, Prince Abdol Majid Mirza of Qajar Persia c.
 1920s.

 Pakistani President Ayub Khan and First Lady Jacqueline Kennedy with the prized gelding "Sardar".

 Grand Vizier Ahmet Tevfik Pasha, the last Ottoman Serdar-ı Azam.

 Serdar Janko Vukotić of the Principality and Kingdom of Montenegro.

-Sardar (سردار, /fa/; lit. 'commander, headmaster') is a title of royalty and nobility that was originally used to denote princes, noblemen, kings, and other aristocrats.
-It has also been used to denote a chief or leader of a tribe or group.
-It is used as a Persian synonym of the title Emir of Arabic origin.
+Sardar (سردار, /fa/; lit. 'commander, chief, leader') is a title of royalty and nobility that was originally used to denote Muslim princes, noblemen, kings, and other aristocrats.
+It has also been used to denote a Muslim chief of a tribe.
+It is used as a Persian synonym of the title Sheikh of Arabic origin.

-The term and its cognates originate from Persian sardār (سردار) and have been historically used across Persia (Iran), the Ottoman Empire and Turkey (as "Serdar"), Afghanistan (as "Sardar" for a member of the royal Mohammadzai clan in meaning of noblemen), Mesopotamia (now Iraq), Syria, South Asia (Pakistan, India, Bangladesh, and Nepal), Central Asia (in Tajikistan and Uzbekistan as "Sardor"), the Caucasus, the Balkans, and Egypt (as "Sirdar").
+The term and its cognates originate from Persian sardār (سردار) and have been historically used across Persia (Iran), the Ottoman Empire and Turkey (as "Serdar"), Afghanistan (as "Sardar" for a member of the royal Mohammadzai clan in meaning of noblemen), Pakistan (for tribal chiefs), Mesopotamia (now Iraq), Syria, Central Asia (in Tajikistan and Uzbekistan as "Sardor"), the Caucasus, the Balkans, and Egypt (as "Sirdar").

-Amongst Sikhs, the term began to be adopted due to Afghan influence in the mid-18th century to signify a leader of a Jatha or Misl and gradually replaced other prior used terms for these positions, such as 'Jathedar' and 'Misldar'.
-The term sardar was used by Sikh leaders and generals who held important positions in various Sikh Misls.
-The title is still commonly used by Sikhs today.
-Though historically signifying one's military rank or membership of a locally important family, in the contemporary period the title is used widely in India and neighbouring countries for any respected Sikh male.
-Sardar was also used to refer to generals of the Maratha Empire.
-After the decline of feudalism, sardar later indicated a Head of State, a Commander-in-chief, and an army military rank.
-As a military rank, a sardar typically marked the Commander-in-Chief or the highest-ranking military officer in an army, akin to the modern Field Marshal, General of the Army or Chief of Army.
-The more administrative title Sirdar-Bahadur denoted a Governor-General or Chief Minister of a remote province, akin to a British Viceroy.
-The term is used informally in India and Pakistan to refer to any turban wearing Sikh man.
-The term "Sardarni" is used to refer to Sikh women.

-In Himalayan mountaineering, a sirdar is a local leader of the Sherpas.
-Among other duties, he records the heights reached by each Sherpa, which factors into their compensation.